Cost-effective Standard Storage and unmanaged and managed Azure VM disks

 Standard Storage: Azure Standard Storage supports Azure Disks, Azure Blobs, Azure Files, Azure Tables, and Azure Queues.
 To use Standard Storage services, start with Create an Azure Storage account.

-Standard SSD disks: Standard SSD disks provide more reliable performance than Standard HDD disks, and are currently available in preview.
-For more information about region availability of Standard SSD disks, see region availability of Standard SSD disks (Preview).
+Standard SSD disks: Standard SSD disks provide more reliable performance than Standard HDD disks, and are currently available.
+For more information about region availability of Standard SSD disks, see region availability of Standard SSD disks.

 Standard HDD disks: Standard HDD disks can be attached to all Azure VMs including size-series VMs used with Premium Storage such as the DSv2 and GS series.
 A Standard HDD disk can only be attached to one VM.
 However, you can attach one or more of these disks to a VM, up to the maximum disk count defined for that VM size.
 In the following section on Standard Storage Scalability and Performance Targets, we describe the specifications in more detail.